kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

   etlDailyStoreDurationDays: 91

   # How many threads the read database is configured with (i.e. Kubecost API /
   # UI queries).
-If increasing this value, it is recommended to increase the
+If value is 0, the number of threads is bound by the
-  # aggregator's memory requests & limits.
+  # number of cores
-  # default: 1
+  # default: 0 is no limit
-  dbReadThreads: 1
+  dbReadThreads: 0

   # How many threads the write database is configured with (i.e. ingestion of
   # new data from S3).
 If increasing this value, it is recommended to increase